Jas-billing/My_Codes/README.md

 # My_Codes
 The epsilon greedy and UCB are algorithms used to solve the multi - armed bandits problem.
-The problem formulated as per the repo SOC 2022
-The data scraping codes are various data scrapers built to load the stock market data data scraping is also dine directly using the yahoo finance library hill climbing problem
+The data scraping codes are various data scrapers built to load the stock market data data scraping is also done directly using the yahoo finance library hill climbing problem
 1. Initialize policy π with random weights θ
 2. Initialize θbest (our best guess for the weights θ)